realpython/list-of-python-api-wrappers/readme.md

 # List of Python API Wrappers

 Hi.
-Below you will find a list of web services along with documentation and Python wrappers/libraries links.
+Below you will find a list of web services along with links to their docs and Python wrappers/libraries.

 ### [Alexa Web](http://www.alexa.com/) - Web traffic data
 - [API Documentation](http://docs.aws.amazon.com/AlexaWebInfoService/latest/)